dxos/dxos/docs/docs/guide/react/spaces.md

 See [the platform overview](../platform/#spaces) describing the general process of joining peers to a space.

 In `react` the package `@dxos/react-appkit` offers components that implement the entire join flow.
+See [how to include DXOS UI packages]() in your project, or use one of the DXOS [application templates](../cli/app-templates) which have DXOS UI pre-configured.

 ::: note Tip
-To implement invitation flows in your own way, see the TypeScript API about [joining spaces](../typescript/spaces).
+To implement invitation flows manually, see the TypeScript API about [joining spaces](../typescript/spaces).
 :::

 The pre-built space join flow is contained in the `SpacesPage` component for `react`.
-This is designed to be a panel or full-screen page that:
+This is designed to be a panel or a full-screen page.

+### SpacesPage
-*   lists spaces
+*   Lists spaces.
-*   allows joining spaces with an invite code
+*   Allows joining spaces with an invite code.
-*   allows creating spaces
+*   Allows creating spaces.
-*   supports navigating to a space by clicking it
+*   Supports navigating to a space by clicking it.

 ```tsx file=./snippets/spaces-flows.tsx#L5-
 import React from 'react';